PolyGraph Discrepancy: a classifier-based metric for graph generation: Related Work

 \section{Related Work}

-We present here related work on the evaluation of graph generative models and classifier-based evaluation for general generative models.
+Here we present related work on the evaluation of graph generative models and classifier-based evaluation for general generative models.

 \textbf{Evaluation of Graph Generative Models.} The evaluation of \acp{ggm} has largely been shaped by methods based on the \ac{mmd}~\citep{gretton2012mmd}. \citet{you2018graphrnn} first proposed computing the MMD between generated and real graph distributions using a Wasserstein Gaussian kernel on a set of graph descriptors, including degree histograms, clustering coefficients, and orbit counts.
 To reduce the computational cost of this method, \citet{liao2019gran} introduced a simpler kernel formulation using a Gaussian kernel with the squared total variation distance, which gained widespread adoption~\citep{martinkus2022spectre, vignac2023digress, chen2025autograph}.
 However, this simplified kernel was shown to be indefinite and highly sensitive to hyperparameter choices~\citep{obray2022evaluation}.
 Subsequent work has focused on correcting these flaws, either by modifying the kernel to ensure it is positive definite~\citep{obray2022evaluation} or by employing standard RBF kernels with automated hyperparameter tuning~\citep{thompson2022evaluation, sriperumbudur2009maxmmd}.
 A parallel research effort has concentrated on identifying more expressive graph descriptors for use within the MMD framework.
-The initial set of statistics was augmented with the graph Laplacian spectrum by \citet{liao2019gran}, and more recently, graph neural networks (GNNs) have been used as powerful graph featurizers~\citep{thompson2022evaluation, shirzad2022evaluation}.
-Despite these advances, a key limitation remains: \emph{since MMD has no inherent scale, it is difficult to assess whether newly proposed descriptors are suited for discriminating between real and generated graphs.} \Ac{pgd}, however, is comparable across descriptors and thus explicitly quantifies their discriminative power.
+The initial set of statistics was augmented with the graph Laplacian spectrum by~\citet{liao2019gran}, and more recently, graph neural networks (GNNs) have been used as powerful graph featurizers~\citep{thompson2022evaluation, shirzad2022evaluation}.
+These improvements address the reliability of MMD estimation, but a more fundamental limitation remains: \emph{since MMD has no inherent, kernel-independent scale, it is difficult to assess whether newly proposed descriptors are better suited for discriminating between real and generated graphs.} PGD, however, is comparable across descriptors and thus explicitly quantifies their discriminative power.

 Departing from MMD, other evaluation paradigms have been proposed. \citet{southern2023evaluation} used tools from topological data analysis, featurizing graphs via persistent homology and comparing distributions based on their average persistence landscapes.
 In a different direction, \citet{martinkus2022spectre} introduced synthetic benchmark datasets (Planar and SBM) that allow for judging the structural validity of individual graph samples--such as planarity.
 The small size of the synthetic datasets and the resulting variance in MMD estimates were criticized by~\citet{krimmel2025anfm}. \emph{We expand on these observations and propose concrete techniques for quantifying the uncertainty in GGM evaluation metrics, addressing a critical need for more reliable and reproducible evaluations}.